William A. Brady: Personal life

-His first wife was Rose Marie Rene (died 1896).
-Their daughter was actress Mary Rose Brady, who used stage name of Alice Brady.

-His second wife was the well known Broadway actress Grace George.
+His first wife was Rose Marie René (died 1896).
+Their daughter was actress Mary Rose Brady, who used stage name of Alice Brady, and later became an Academy Award winner for In Old Chicago (1937).
+She predeceased her father and step-mother.
+Brady's second wife was Broadway actress Grace George.
 They were married from 1899 until his death in 1950.
-They had a son, William A. Brady, Jr. (1900–1935) who married the actress Katherine Alexander.
+They had a son, William A. Brady, Jr. (1900–1935) who married actress Katherine Alexander.
+William Brady Jr. also predeceased his parents.

 Death

 William A. Brady died at age 86 of a heart ailment.
+He was predeceased by his children and grandson, Donald Crane (March 10, 1922–January 17, 1942).
+He was survived by his second wife, Grace George; his son-in-law (Alice Brady's husband), actor James Crane; his daughter-in-law, actress Katharine Alexander (wife of William A. Brady, Jr.); and his grand-daughter, Barbara Alexander Brady (1931-1978).

-He is interred at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
+William A. Brady is interred at Sleepy Hollow Cemetery in Sleepy Hollow, New York.

 Legacy

-He was inducted into the International Boxing Hall of Fame in 1998.
+Brady was inducted into the International Boxing Hall of Fame in 1998.